LocationPasseig Calvell, 45, 08005 Barcelona, Spain

 BuilderContratas y Obras SA

-From the architect.
+Text description provided by the architects.
 The Triton Building contains housing, shops and parking.
 It is located in a privileged place where the old urban grid of Poble Nou meets the new Barcelona, in front of the sea.
 To respond to this particular location, the building has two faces: a calm, regular and ordered ceramic façade to the city and a bright, metallic, vibrant and vertically composed façade to the sea.

 The building plan has four parts, connected by stairways.
 Three of them have eight floors and are placed perpendicularly to the fourth one.
 The last builds the front across Carrer Perelló, and has five floors, as the buildings of Poble Nou at the other side of the street.
 The Perelló façade is made of small, dark ceramic tiles and has a porch in the ground floor offering shelter to pedestrians.
 The windows follow a strict and patterned rhythm.